starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - The 3.18 update caused mouse and view snapping issues for most Penguins using Wayland + some desktop environments, especially KDE.
 The simplest workaround is to use Xorg or switch to an alternate desktop environment.
 For example, most Gnome users don't seem to experience this issue.
   - For some users, switching their runner to Proton Wine >=9 is sufficient to resolve the issue.
   - Alternatively, build xwayland with this [patch](https://github.com/Nobara-Project/rpm-sources/blob/main/baseos/xorg-x11-server-Xwayland/xwayland-pointer-warp-fix.patch) applied.
-  - If using KDE, you will also need to install Gamescope and use the `--force-grab-cursor` option.
+  - If using KDE and patching xwayland, you will also need to install Gamescope and use the `--force-grab-cursor` option.
 - **Note for Nvidia users:** Gamescope may not work on your hardware.
 See this [known issue report](https://github.com/ValveSoftware/gamescope/issues/526).
   - A possible fix to get Gamescope working on Nvidia: `Right click the game->Configure->System options->Game execution->Environment variables` then find or create `__GL_THREADED_OPTIMIZATIONS` in the left column and change/set it to `0` in the right column.
 - After installing Gamescope, enable it in Lutris: `Right click the game->Configure->System options->Gamescope->Enable Gamescope`.
 Then, set `Output Resolution` to your monitor's native resolution, ie `1920x1080`.